iem-projects/pd-iemmatrix/documentation/objects/mtx_pivot.md

 The first outlet is the pivot-transformed matrix.
-The other outlets are the elementary matrices \\(A\\) and \\(B\\) that have to be pre-multiplied (row-transform) and post-multiplied (column-tranform) to the original matrix to get the pivot-tranformation.
+The other outlets are the elementary matrices \\(A\\) and \\(B\\) that have to be pre-multiplied (row-transform) resp. post-multiplied (column-tranform) with the original matrix to get the pivot-tranformation.

 $$
 Y_{n\times m} = A_{n\times n} \cdot X_{n\times m} \cdot B_{m\times m}